MindTheGap-ERC/CarboKitten.jl/docs/src/output/abstract.md

 """
     water_depth(header, data)

-Compute the water depth function for the given data set.
+Return the water depth array for the given data set, shape `(spatial..., n_t)`.

+When `data.water_depth` is not `nothing` (i.e. the run was configured with `save_water_depth=true`) the stored field is returned directly.
+This is required for correctness when subsidence is spatially variable.

+Otherwise the water depth is reconstructed from the header using the closed-form expression:

+    sl(t) - h0 - Δh(t) + subsidence_rate * t

+This is exact for spatially uniform subsidence.
 """
 function water_depth(header::Header, data::Data{F, D}) where {F, D}
+    data.water_depth !== nothing && return data.water_depth
     na = [CartesianIndex()]
     delta_t = header.axes.t[1:data.write_interval:end] .- header.axes.t[1]
     sl = header.sea_level[1:data.write_interval:end]